DTU-OpenAM/OpenAM-PBF/README.md

 ### CAD
 Each sub-system has its own folder with a .zip containing .step-files and technical drawings in .pdf.
 The technical drawings will be a mix of drawings for manufacture and assembly instructions.

+The full original Solidworks assembly will also be present.

 <p align="center"><img src="misc/git/ExplodedViews_2.png" height="500" alt="Main mechanical systems" /></p>
 <h3 align="center">Main mechanical systems</h3>